 Featured Snippets is a space that is constantly changing and can have a big impact on organic traffic for sites when they do.
-Being located at the top of organic search results (for the vast majority, sometimes lower (opens in a new tab)), it’s a space that many are interested in.
+Being located at the top of organic search results (for the vast majority, (opens in a new tab)), it’s a space that many are interested in.
 I only write about the stuff which excites me most with SEO, and Featured Snippets have definitely been one that have been consistent over the years.

 What are the most mind blowing featured snippets you’ve seen in the wild?

 Love this question.
 If you follow me on twitter, my mind is constantly being blown by discoveries made in the wild.
 And that’s genuine excitement, I’ll openly admit that I’m probably the biggest geek in the SEO world.
 When Featured Snippets stopped having the second URL repeat in search results in January of 2020, that was pretty huge.
-I was one of the first (opens in a new tab) to post about this and there was an insane amount of nuance that came with this update.
+I was (opens in a new tab) to post about this and there was an insane amount of nuance that came with this update.
 Another one involved when

 targetText started being tested on desktop with Chrome.
 This is something that Glenn Gabe and I have been posting about often on Twitter, but it still hasn’t been rolled out completely (although I’ve consistently seen the AMP version since around September of 2019.